creative-mynd/omnifood/README.md

 # Omnifood

-A landing page for a food restaurant
+A landing page for a fictional food restaurant